jennytenghere/imageprocessing_final_project/313551167_baseline/Tran_mosaic_1999/README.md

 - `Tr(i,j), Tg(i,j), Tb(i,j)` are the RGB values of the tile image
 - The total distance is summed over all pixels in the block

+### Steps
+1. Load the tile dataset .
+2. For each blocks in the original image, seek the minimal L1 distance over all tiles in the dataset.
+3. Use the tile to replace the block in the original image.

 ## Requirements